ccweerasinghe1994/my-default-frontend-template/README.md

 	"extends": [
         // using the plugins we import in the plugins section "eslint:recommended",
-		"plugin:react/recommended",
+        // this will add the recommended rules from the react plugin "plugin:react/recommended",
-		"plugin:react-hooks/recommended",
+        // this will add the recommended rules from the react-hooks plugin "plugin:react-hooks/recommended",
-		"plugin:@typescript-eslint/recommended",
+        // this will add the recommended rules from the @typescript-eslint "plugin:@typescript-eslint/recommended",
-		"prettier",
+        // this will disable conflicting eslint rules with prettier "prettier",
-		"plugin:react/jsx-runtime"
+        // so we don't have to import react in every component "plugin:react/jsx-runtime"
 	],
 	"overrides": [],